HamzaBenalia/Projet06/README.md

 **To set up your dataBase please, follow these steps below  :**

-Create a new database called paymybuddy with the following command : CREATE DATABASE paymybuddy;
+Create a new database called paymybuddy with the following command : CREATE DATABASE paymybuddy;<br/>
-Import the schema.sql file (in the main/resources folder) to create the tables Import the data.sql file (Optional) if you want to test the fucntionalities of the dataBase.
+-Import the schema.sql file (in the main/resources folder) to create the tables -Import the data.sql file (Optional) if you want to test the fucntionalities of the dataBase.
-Ps : data.sql is a prefilled file with a ready data to be tested.
+-Ps : data.sql is a prefilled file with a ready data to be tested.

 ## Application.properties
 You can custom the application by editing the `application.properties` file in the main/resources folder.